 (a) Purpose.
-The Board of Adjustment shall hear and decide requests for a variance from the requirements of this Development Code.
+The Board of Adjustment shall hear and decide requests for a variance from the Page 45 of 205 Hayden Development Code - March 1, 2022 requirements of this Development Code.
 The Board of Adjustments shall also perform such other duties as may be set forth in this Development Code.